datanav/docs/overview.rst

 Introduction
 ============

 Sesam is a general purpose data integration and processing platform.
 It is optimised for collecting data from source systems, transforming that data and delivering it to target systems.
-What makes Sesam special is its ability to track and process only data that has changed, and its powerful data query and construction langauge.
+What makes Sesam special is its ability to track and process only data that has changed, and its powerful data query and construction language.

 Installation